Klipper3d/klipper/README.md

 or `"soft recovery"`.
 Klipper should also report `ERROR`.
 This is normal as there is no printer configured yet.

-Copy [/config/printer-makerbot-replicator2x-2012.cfg](/config/printer-makerbot-replicator2x-2012.cfg) or [/config/printer-makerbot-replicator2-2012.cfg](/config/printer-makerbot-replicator2-2012.cfg) to printer.cfg.
+Copy [/config/printer-makerbot-replicator2-2012.cfg](/config/printer-makerbot-replicator2-2012.cfg) or [/config/printer-makerbot-replicator2x-2012.cfg](/config/printer-makerbot-replicator2x-2012.cfg) to printer.cfg.
 An
-easy way to do this is to change the root directory in Config File (on the Machine tab) to config_examples.
-Find the `printer-makerbot-replicator2x-2012.cfg` file, right click and "download" it.
-Change the root directory back to config, upload that file, then rename it to `printer.cfg`.
+easy way to do this is to change the root directory in Config File (on the Machine tab) to `config_examples`.
+Find `printer-makerbot-replicator2-2012.cfg` or `printer-makerbot-replicator2x-2012.cfg`, right click and download it.
+Change the root directory back to `config`, upload that file, then rename it `printer.cfg`.

 Plug the printer into the Pi's usb port and verify that the device appears in /dev/serial/by-id by executing the following: